 Excessive and/or sudden weight loss below where your body wants to be due to restricting calories can reduce or stop the production of those hormones needed for ovulation.
 Weight loss due to undernutrition is characterized by low insulin levels in the body, and since insulin regulates the hormones that lead to menstruation, low insulin levels = no period.

-Intense physical activity places stress on your body which in turn can affect the hormones responsible for our periods.
+physical activity places stress on your body which in turn can affect the hormones responsible for our periods.
 Getting technical here, exercise can decrease GnRH, leading to low levels of FSH, LS and estrogen.
 The result is a change in menstruation.
-Amenorrhea is very common among active women.
-In fact, female athletes are three times more likely to develop amenorrhea than nonathletes.
+Amenorrhea is very common among active menstruating individuals.
+In fact, athletes are three times more likely to develop amenorrhea than non-athletes.
 If you are a heavy exerciser and you lose your period, it may be advised to reduce exercise intensity and to see a doctor to find out if there’s something else at play.